pratikkhot100/Currency-Converter/README.md

-# Currency Converter💵 ➡️ 💴
+# Currency Converter 💵 ➡️ 💴
 This project is a Currency Converter built using HTML, CSS, and JavaScript.
 It allows users to convert the currency of one country to another by utilizing an external API.

 ---